The Witch (2015 film): Critical response

-Religious
+Religious interpretation

 Julia Alexander of Polygon wrote that The Witch "asks people to try and understand what life would have been like for a family of devout Christians living in solitude, terrified of what may happen if they go against the word of God".
-In The Atlantic, Alissa Wilkinson stated that many films featured at the 2015 Sundance Film Festival—The Witch, along with Last Days in the Desert, Don Verdean, and I Am Michael—reveal a "resurgence of interest in the religious", and described The Witch as "a chilling circa-1600 story of the devil taking over a devout, Scripture-quoting family".
+In The Atlantic, Alissa Wilkinson stated that many films featured at the 2015 Sundance Film Festival, including The Witch, reveal a "resurgence of interest in the religious".
 Eve Tushnet commented in an article in TAC, which was also published in First Things, that The Witch's view of witchcraft is "not revisionist" and further said the film is "pervaded by the fear of God.
 There are occasional references to His mercy but only as something to beg for, not something to trust in".

-A review by Adam R. Holz in Plugged In, a publication of the conservative Christian organisation Focus on the Family, heavily criticised the film, stating that:
+A review by Adam R. Holz in Plugged In, a publication of the conservative Christian organisation Focus on the Family, heavily criticised the film, stating that "William is absolutely devoted to leading his family in holiness and the ways of the Lord, which should be a good thing.
+But the fruit of William's rigorous focus on dogmatic piety ... is deep fear and morbid meditations on hell, damnation and the forces of spiritual darkness."
 Josh Larsen of Think Christian, however, offered a different Christian explanation of the conclusion of the film, writing: "When it comes to encountering evil, the family in the film veers wildly back and forth between 'triumphalism' and 'defeatism,' two theological extremes", and "in refusing to allow for grace, they become easy pickings for the witch."